MARKMENTAL/RustyAPT/README.md

 With Cargo Rust Package manager `cargo build`
 You should now have an executable to run
 You can also do `cargo build && cargo run`

+# Records
+Saved packages that you install will be saved to package_changes.txt